 By Tim Peterson

-(Downey) -Dylan Guerra threw a Hail Mary pass into the end zone and Keison Evans came down with it in the endzone with no time remaining to lift Warren to an improbable, unfathomable 39-35 win over Downey Friday night at Justice Stadium.
+(Downey) -Dylan Guerra threw a Hail Mary pass into the end zone and Keison Evans came down with it with no time remaining to lift Warren to an improbable, unfathomable 39-35 win over Downey Friday night at Justice Stadium.

 “It’s terrible that somebody had to lose this game,” said Warren Coach Kevin Pearson “But we believed in each other and we were mentally tough.”